Written by J.B. Shepard, professional pet photographer and founder of the Puptrait Studio.

 Just neutralizing PH isn’t enough

 These variables can vary to such a degree that it can actually impact the PH of your pet’s urine.
 Your dog’s urine may be a weak acid or a weak base – so you can’t reliably count on a ph based reaction.
 More over, if a reaction is triggered you really have no idea what by products you will be generating or to what degree.
 It may have no reaction, it might cause an endothermic reaction and literally burn the material you are intending to clean or generate toxic ammonia gas fumes that could potentially harm you or your pets.

 But two components can be found consistently in most urine — ammonia and urea salts.

-Window cleaner is an effective pet urine cleaner
+Window cleaner is a surprisingly effective pet urine cleaner

 By using an ammonia based cleaning spray, such as Windex, we are able to disinfect the impacted area and neutralize much of the ammonia and urea salts.
-Effectively converting theses chemicals into relatively inert (read: less smelly) compounds such as ammonia salts (smelling salts), carbon dioxide, and sodium bicarbonate (baking soda) through a chemical mechanism called the Solvay Process.
+Effectively converting theses chemicals into easy to vacuum and relatively inert (read: less smelly) compounds such as ammonia salts (smelling salts), carbon dioxide, and sodium bicarbonate (baking soda) through a chemical mechanism called the Solvay Process.

 What is the Solvay Process?

-Ammonia salts are water soluble, which makes them super easy to remove from most hard surfaces and the fabrics typically used to upholster furniture or carpet floors.
+Ammonia salts are water soluble, which makes them simple to remove from most hard surfaces and the fabrics typically used to upholster furniture or carpet floors.
 And, sodium bicarbonate tends to neutralizes fatty acids, which would include most of the biological odor sources in your pet’s urine – including most pheromones and by products of fermented animal fats.